Know before you go

 Can I access the internet when onboard?

-Most ships now have internet facilities with many offering internet cafés.
-Almost all of the larger ships now come equipped with Wi-Fi with charge so you can take your lap-top and keep in touch with the office or home.
+Yes.
+Most of the ships now come equipped with Wi-Fi with charge so you can take your mobile or lap-top and keep in touch with the office or home.
 Some cruise lines have free internet service provided.

 Do mobile phones work on a ship?